 The following summary of allegations is based on Ms. Tompson's complaint.
 The Commission only has jurisdiction to consider violations consistent with its statutory purpose.
-Accordingly, the fact that an allegations is identified here does not mean that the Commission necessarily has jurisdiction to consider it.
-If either party believes the summary is inaccurate, that party shall file a letter describing the inaccuracy with reference to the complaint on or before December 30, 2018.
+Accordingly, the fact that an allegation is identified here does not mean that the Commission necessarily has jurisdiction to consider it.